UniCourt/Website-Workshop1/README.md

  - open up http://localhost:8081/ in your browser

 ## What will you learn by the end of this workshop?
-- By the end of this workshop you will understand what is docker and how to setup the containers.
+- By the end of this workshop, you will learn what docker is and understand how to set up containers.
-- You will be Introduced to the concept of containerisation and why its required.
+- You will be introduced to containerization concepts and why it is required.
-- You will learn how to Build and run your own Containers.
+- You will learn how to build and run your own Containers.
-- You will learn how to Run Multiple Services with Docker Compose.
+- You will learn how to run Multiple Services with Docker Compose.
-- You will learn how to Build and run PHP and NGNIX containers.
+- You will learn how to build and run PHP and NGNIX containers.

 ## Schedule